vikasmistry/logseq-formula-ocr-plugin/README.md

 - `/display-formula-ocr`: Insert LaTeX code on a new line
 - `/inline-formula-ocr`: Insert LaTeX code within a paragraph
+- `/table-ocr`: Insert a Markdown table from an image.
+Currently works best with the Gemini provider.

 > **Notes**:
 > + The image in the clipboard must be a LaTex formula image
 > + Initial use may be slow due to model loading
 > + With the free Hugging Face plan you can make about 30k calls per month
+> + The Google Gemini API has a free tier with usage limits.
+Check the [official pricing page](https://ai.google.dev/pricing) for details.

 ## Installation Options